 Diplomatic and Government Officials

 A-1, A-2, and G-1 through G-4 visas may be issued to diplomats and other government officials for official travel to the United States.
 Generally, the type of visa required by a diplomat or other government official depends upon their purpose of travel to the United States.
-There are very specific requirements which must be met by applicants in order to qualify for A, G, or NATO visas under U.S. immigration law.
+There are very specific requirements which must be met by applicants to qualify for A, G, or NATO visas under U.S. immigration law.

 Victims of Crime Visas (T/U)